 23 - Getting a Ride

 If you need help getting to your appointments, please call <NEMT service> at <phone and TTY>.
-We can pay for rides to OHP-covered services.
+We can pay for rides to OHP-covered services if you don’t have a way to get to your doctor, dentist, or counselor, and in some emergencies, to a pharmacy..
 We may give you a bus ticket or taxi fare.
 Or we may pay you, a family member or friend for gas to drive you.
-We can help if you don’t have a way to get to your doctor, dentist, or counselor, and in some emergencies, to a pharmacy.
+If you have to travel overnight for approved services, we can help pay for food and lodging.

 24 - How to Change CCOs

 If you want to change to a different CCO, call OHP Customer Service at 503-378-2666 or 800-699-9075.
-There are several chances for you to change as long as another CCO is open for enrollment:
+If another CCO is open for enrollment, there are several chances for you to change:

 If you do not want the CCO you’ve been assigned to, you can change during the first 90 days after you enroll.

-If you move to a place that your CCO doesn’t serve, you can change CCOs as soon as you tell OHP Member Services about the move.
+If you move to a place that your CCO doesn’t serve, you can change CCOs as soon as you tell OHP Member Services about your move.
 The number is 800-699-9075.

 You can change CCOs once each year.